ivadomed/ivadomed/docs/source/installation.rst

                 .. tab:: Contributor or Developer Installation

-                    To install ``ivadomed`` with additional dependencies related to building documentation and testing:
+                    To contribute to the project, we recommend installing ``ivadomed`` from source along with additional dependencies related to building documentation and testing:

                     ::